ARTICLES

 The H in the store name comes from Hokkaido.

-This restaurant offers food and drinks made with plenty of ingredients from Hokkaido.
-It is run by North Graphics, the same company behind the Italian restaurant "Source" and the fermented food restaurant "Hakkou Yard."
+This restaurant serves food and drinks made with plenty of ingredients from Hokkaido.
+It is run by North Graphics, the same company behind the Italian restaurant "Source" and the fermented food restaurant "Fermentation Yard."

 The large windows are impressive

-On this day, I tried the Ezo deer hamburger steak, which was easy to eat without any unpleasant odor while still allowing you to enjoy the taste of Ezo deer meat.
+On this day, I tried the Ezo venison hamburger steak, which was easy to eat without any unpleasant odor while still allowing you to enjoy the distinct flavor of Ezo venison.
 In addition to wine and whiskey, the restaurant also offers its own original craft beer and craft gin, making it the perfect pairing with alcohol.

 Ezo deer hamburger steak.
-It was very filling.
+It was very satisfying to eat.

 Original craft beer and craft gin